Frequently Asked Questions about Statewide Online

 How do I propose an online course?

-Your U3A will decide this.
-The simplest option is to use the Propose a Course button on the Courses Online..
-The proposal will then be forwarded to your U3A for approval.
+Use the Propose a Course button under For Tutors.
+The proposal will be forwarded to your U3A for approval.
 Once approved it will be ready for enrolments.

 How do members statewide enrol in a course?

 Use the Enrolment button on the Courses Online page.